ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Introduction

-A subset of the robot design problem that we consider in this work deals with fixed skeletal structures but with variable parameters.
-For example, a robot with telescopic limbs (Fig. \ref{fig:robots_teaser}) that can perform intricate tasks. \cite{Ha2019} showed that a bipedal robot, with asymmetrical legs, offers increased stability while walking up the stairs.
+A subset of the robot design problem that we consider in this work deals with fixed skeletal structures with variable parameters.
 Such problems are often formulated as bi-level optimization problems \cite{bhatia2021evolution}.
 This includes (a) searching over the design space in the outer loop and (b) evaluating each design's task-solving capability by learning the control policy in the inner loop.
-The inner loop typically involves training the agent with Deep-RL methods, making it an extremely sample-intensive process. \cite{Ha2019} used a Genetic Algorithm \cite{williams1992simple} for optimization of the outer loop and other notable works such as \cite{Yuan2021}, learned a parameter-attribution policy using RL in the outer loop.
-Unfortunately, both GAs and RL are sample-intensive, which limits their practical feasibility.
+The inner loop typically involves training the agent with Deep-RL methods \cite{schulman2017proximal}, making it an extremely sample-intensive process.
+Ha \cite{Ha2019} used a Genetic Algorithm (GA) for optimization of the outer loop, and other notable works such as \cite{yuan2021transform2act}, learned a parameter-attribution policy using RL in the outer loop.
+Unfortunately, both GAs and RL are sample-intensive, and their combinations as such becomes practically infeasible.
 A nai\"ve solution may include running sample-efficient optimization algorithms such as Bayesian optimization \cite{pelikan1999boa} in the outer loop.
-Such a solution would still ignore (a) inter-relatedness of control policies corresponding to adjacent regions in the parameter space, and (b) the nature of stochastic monotonicity in RL with respect to number of samples.
-This motivates the need for more efficient approaches which leverage such factors.
+However, such a solution would still be limited, as firstly, it ignores the fact that control policies corresponding to adjacent regions in the parameter space may be similar to each other.
+As a result, the policy corresponding to each parameter would necessarily have to be learned from scratch, which can be highly inefficient.
+Secondly, such solutions ignore the stochastic monotonicity of RL; i.e., the fact that on average, the performance of RL agents tends to monotonically increase with time, which could form a basis prematurely terminating unpromising designs.